apopovicius/pg/js/node.js/forms/readme.md

 }
 ```

-# Just edit action on the form from form.html to use either GET or POST method
+# Usage: just edit action on the form from form.html to use either GET or POST method

 ```html
 <form class="form" action="/register" method="get"></form>